jlparkI/AntPack/README.md

 AntPack is distributed as a wheel precompiled for most platforms and CPython >= 3.7, so installation should be very straightforward.
 A source distribution is also available (C++17) in case there is any need to compile from source.

+Starting with v0.3.5, AntPack can also be used / accessed as a GUI tool.
+If you wish to make use of this tool, you'll have to follow a separate installation procedure;
+for more on this, see [the docs](https://antpack.readthedocs.io/en/latest/index.html).

 ## Capabilities